-Come on down to the boardwalk for a yummy character meal for breakfast.
+Come on down to Disney’s ‘the boardwalk’ for a yummy character meal for breakfast.
+We went there with some expectations of finding some yummy gluten free foods, and allergy friendly meals.

 Where’s the goods?